rizinorg/book/src/scripting/loops.md

 ```
 This command will extract the `name` field from the `afi` output of every flag with a name
 matching the regexp `fcn.*`.
-There are also a predefined loop called `@@f`, which runs your command on every functions found by r2:
+There are also a predefined loop called `@@f`, which runs your command on every functions found by rizin:
 ```
 [0x004047d6]> afi @@f ~name
 ```